couchbaselabs/ToDoLite-Android/tutorial.md

 That way, we can display all the user Profiles and let the user pick who to share the List with.
 Remember earlier we used a Recycler View to display a Query result.
 This time, we will use the ListView api.

-Similarly to the LiveQuery for the RecyclerView, the `LiveQueryAdapter.java` serves as the glue between the LiveQuery change events and the ListView api to redraw the results.
+Similarly to the LiveQuery for the RecyclerView, the `LiveQueryAdapter.java` serves as the glue between the LiveQuery change events and the ListView API to redraw the results.

 ![][image-12]